lab1092/blender-manual_ja/manual/modeling/meshes/editing/deforming.rst

 When the tool becomes active,
 move the mouse left to right to interactively control the shearing.
-To make the effect work on the vertical axis instead of the horizontal one, click the :kbd:`mmb` and then move the mouse up or down.
+To make the effect work on the vertical axis instead of the horizontal one, click the :kbd:`MMB` and then move the mouse up or down.
 Alternatively enter a numerical value from 0 to infinity.
-To finish with the tool, press the :kbd:`lmb`.
+To finish with the tool, press the :kbd:`LMB`.

 .. figure:: /images/Shear1.jpg